 4. Gods of the Egyptians Volume 1, pp. 449.

-9. Aleister Crowley, The Equinox Volume 1, No. 5, pp. 89, ‘The Temple of Solomon the King’.
-The note on Da’ath is thought to have been written by Frater Achad (Stansfeld Jones).
+5. Aleister Crowley, The Equinox Volume 1, No. 5, pp. 89, ‘The Temple of Solomon the King’.
+The insight was that of Frater Achad (Stansfeld Jones).

 © Oliver St. John 2018.
-This essay appears in the book, Babalon Unveiled!
+This is an abridgement of an essay from the book, Babalon Unveiled!
 Thelemic Monographs [Ordo Astri].